Children often enjoy shopping role play and exchanging coins for selected purchases.

 Plastic pound coins.

 Treasure: anything gold, silver or sparkly - necklaces, gold chains, buttons etc.

 You can buy brightly coloured 'jewels' from educational suppliers.

 Pirate supplies could include food, drink and nautical equipment.

 Treasure chests, purses, bags for treasure purchases.

-Acknowledgements: Georgina Harry and her Reception class, Marlborough Primary School, Falmouth, Cornwall
+Acknowledgement: Georgina Harry and her Reception class at Marlborough Primary School